accounts-payable icon

 Enable supplier choice

-We’ve seen dramatic adoption of self-service portals by enabling suppliers to choose their payment method.
 Particularly with global providers, not all payment methods suit every person or situation.
 If the payment amount is low, you don’t want to send funds through an expensive mechanism like a wire transfer.
 If the person lives in Ukraine, do you automatically know what the best method is?

-Giving the supplier a choice means they can find or be guided to the most optimal method for them.
+Giving the supplier a choice means they can find or be guided to the most optimal payment method for them.
 It also means they can securely provide the necessary bank details to ensure accurate payment.
 Emailing routing and account numbers or accepting them by phone is insecure and can still result in payment errors.

 Provide supplier payment workflow status

 “Did you get my invoice?”
 “Where’s our payment?”
 These are the questions suppliers most often pose to their customers’ finance departments.
 At the same time, those questions are interrupters to efficiency.
 The AP team member then must look up the vendor, find the invoice, query approvers, review the details, and communicate back to the supplier.
 If there’s an actual problem (e.g., failed payment), someone will need to solve that.
 Worst, the supplier might go right to the requester for status.
-Now you’ve taken up time from two people in the organization for a simple payment inquiry.
+Now, you’ve taken up time from two people in the organization for a simple payment inquiry.

 Rethink payment runs